 Bleeding Dry - Microtransactions in Video Games

-Originally published December, 2017
+Originally published December 2017

 This is a topic I've hinted at multiple times in the past during my lengthy rambling posts.
 At last, I'd like to expand my thoughts a little bit more on the subject of micro-transactions, before the year is up.
 I will not provide any solutions to this issue, nor will I provide any information you may not already know about the subject.
-It's really just a post to voice my thoughts on this scourge against the video game media and how it has further cemented in my mind the point at which video games are not longer fun.
+It's really just a post to voice my thoughts on this scourge against the video game media and how it has further cemented in my mind the point at which video games are no longer fun.

 How did we get here?

 Video games as an entertainment medium are very unique in terms of the product they can provide.
-Unlike films, or TV shows, the fact that there is this interactive dimension to them allows for a great deal of flexibility in how we achieve our entertainment from them.
-Over the decades that video games have existed, their methods of entertaining us and providing us with rewarding experiences has greatly changed with significant strides in technology.
+Unlike films or TV shows, the fact that there is this interactive dimension to them allows for a great deal of flexibility in how we achieve our entertainment from them.
+Over the decades that video games have existed, their methods of entertaining us and providing us with rewarding experiences have greatly changed with significant strides in technology.
 There are various moments where the technological shift in our culture drastically changed the culture around gaming and the overall purpose of most video games.
 In the 80's arcades, it was all about lasting as long as possible and getting a high score.
 Home consoles introduced the concept of playing a game to completion and finishing a story.
 When the internet became a part of the average household, it drastically changed the experience of games by giving people a method of playing games with each other without having to be on the same couch anymore.
-As internet speeds increased, suddenly online multiplayer became a huge selling point and integral part of the experience with games like World of Warcraft and Call of Duty.
+As internet speeds increased, suddenly online multiplayer became a huge selling point and an integral part of the experience with games like World of Warcraft and Call of Duty.
 Eventually, the internet also provided the ability for developers to sell downloadable content, updates, and expansions for their products to renew interest in the product and provide new content to the experience.

 So, where do micro-transactions come in?
 It has a lot to do with the next big shift in video games: the mobile market and social media.
-Around the time the previous generation of games was gaining momentum, smart phones became a thing.
+Around the time the previous generation of games was gaining momentum, smartphones became a thing.
 Suddenly, everyone had a tiny computer in their pocket that allowed them to do dozens of different tasks, so it only made sense for games to work their way onto that platform.
 However, traditional video games did not really control very well on the smart devices.
 With only a touch screen and gyroscopic sensors, it was going to be difficult to play most game genres on the little device.
 A few made it work, and there were plenty of decent games that found a home on mobile devices, like Angry Birds or Jetpack Joyride.
 There were certain game types that managed to thrive on these devices, though, that has more to do with today's subject.

 I am, of course, talking about the social media games like Farmville.
 These games were of a different breed in how they worked.
 The developers discovered that you didn't need to make a game that was fun to play, just rewarding.
 Having taken some pages out of games like The Sims and Viva Piñata, social games started sprouting up all over the place, using a specific gameplay style to get people hooked.
-They weren't all the same, but many of them focused on mechanics like building structures or collecting resources that would make numbers go up so you can get more structures or resources.
-The point was to get players stuck in this loop of perpetual investment of time and resource management, where the only the only thing keeping you from "winning" was time in the day and money in your pocket.
+They weren't all the same, but many of them focused on mechanics like building structures or collecting resources that would make numbers go up so you could get more structures or resources.
+The point was to get players stuck in this loop of perpetual investment of time and resource management, where the only thing keeping you from "winning" was time in the day and money in your pocket.

 It doesn't take long after starting one of these games to find out.
 A majority of how free-to-play games make money and continue to exist is through micro-transactions: digital purchases in the game of minute value that provide a particular reward for players.
-These in-game transactions have gotten bigger than "micro" the past few years, but they were originally just purchases of cents at a time.
+These in-game transactions have gotten bigger than "micro" in the past few years, but they were originally just purchases of cents at a time.
 The types of rewards and services these sales provide to the players differ from game to game, but they could include:

 • Consumable items to make mundane and tedious tasks within the game complete faster